-Wondering what to put in a hangover kit?
-We rounded up 18 fantastic ideas of items you can put inside your hangover kit so that it can be a useful destination wedding favor for everyone, even the non-drinkers.
+Wondering what to put in a hangover kit otherwise known as a survival or recovery kit?
+We rounded up 18 fantastic ideas of items you can put inside your hangover recovery kit so that it can be a useful destination wedding favor for everyone, even the non-drinkers.

 What to Put in A Hangover Kit